-15th: ADP/ACP Corrective Testing – This is the deadline for distributing contributions and earnings to participants as corrective measures to ADP and ACP testing for calendar year plans.
+15th: ADP/ACP Corrective Testing – Deadline for distributing contributions and earnings as corrective measures to ADP and ACP testing for calendar year plans.
 Corrective distributions made after the deadline will result in a 10% excise tax on the amount distributed.

 1st: Required Minimum Distributions – Regulations require that a participant must receive a required minimum distribution (RMD) by April 1st of the year following the year in which the participant attains age 70 ½.
 Distributions may be delayed until actual retirement unless the participant is a 5% or more owner.